HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ~~~~~~~~

 ## Additional Files

-We need to make the following changes to our _Pages_ project so it's ready to deploy online with Heroku:
+We need to make the following four changes to our *Pages* project so it's ready to deploy online with Heroku:

 * update `Pipfile.lock`
-* new `Procfile` file
+* make a new `Procfile` file
-* install `gunicorn`
+* install `gunicorn` as our web server
-* one-line change to `settings.py` file
+* make aone-line change to `settings.py` file

-Within your `Pipfile` specify the version of Python we're using, which is `3.6`.
+Within your existing `Pipfile` specify the version of Python we're using, which is `3.6`.
 Add these two lines at the bottom of the file.

 {title="Code",lang="python"}
 ~~~~~~~~